 They decided to forego the traditional recruitment channels and approach candidates in a far more direct way.
 Their message was pretty simple: "Wankers don't work here, so do you want to?"

-I'm probably most well-known for my work on the animated feature film: Happy Feet Two.
+Before becoming a teacher I was probably most well-known for my work on the animated feature film: Happy Feet Two.